davidtkramer/canola/README.md

 # Raspberry Pi Setup

+Canola has been developed and tested on a Raspberry PI 4, but should work on any Linux SBC that supports SocketCAN.

+# Materials

+- Raspberry PI
+- CAN HAT
+- CAN bus splitter
+- OBD pigtail cable

+# Hardware Setup

-First, add the appropriate dtoverlays for your can device to /boot/config.txt.
+First, add the appropriate dtoverlays for your can device to `/boot/config.txt`.

-Waveshare 2CH CAN HAT+
+For example, Waveshare 2CH CAN HAT+ config:

 ```
 dtparam=spi=on